guptakaran11/grasskode-website/content/post/travel/dondet.md

   <em>We found Shangri La :pray:</em>
 </div>

 We cycled all the way to the old French bridge which was the way to cross over to Don Khon.
 Somehow on the edge of the bridge we decided we don't want to go to Don Khon anymore :stuck_out_tongue:.
-So just like that, from the edge we decided to make our way back to our guesthouse from the sunrise side.
-The ride this side was quite beautiful!
+So just like that, from the edge we decided to take a round of the island and return to our guesthouse.
+The ride was quite beautiful!

 <div class="postimg">
   <div class="grid">